magne4000/universal-middleware/packages/compress/test/README.md

 ## Features Tested

-1. **Streaming Compression**: Tests verify that compressed data is flushed incrementally during streaming, rather than only at the end of the stream.
+1. **Streaming Compression**: Validates that compressed data is flushed incrementally during streaming, rather than only at the end of the stream.

-2. **Cross-Environment Compatibility**: Tests verify compression works correctly in both Node.js (using zlib) and browser/edge environments (using fflate).
+2. **Cross-Environment Compatibility**: Ensures compression works correctly in both Node.js (using zlib) and browser/edge environments (using fflate).

-3. **Compression Algorithms**: Tests verify support for multiple compression algorithms (gzip, deflate, brotli) with proper headers and content encoding.
+3. **Compression Algorithms**: Confirms support for multiple compression algorithms (gzip, deflate, deflate-raw, brotli) with proper headers and content encoding.

-4. **Compression Efficiency**: Tests verify that both implementations provide similar compression ratios while maintaining streaming capabilities.
+4. **Compression Efficiency**: Demonstrates that both implementations provide similar compression ratios while maintaining streaming capabilities.

 ## Running Tests